House of Zähringen: House of Baden

 The Veronese margravial title was used by Herman I of Baden, the eldest son of Berthold I of Zähringen.
 Herman's son, Herman II, was the first to use the title of Margrave of Baden in 1112.

 Now more commonly known as the House of Baden, Herman's descendants ruled successively as margraves until the Final Recess of 1803, as electors of the Electorate of Baden until 1806, then as Grand Dukes of Baden until the end of the German monarchy in 1918.
-For the Heads of the House of Baden until 1918 see List of rulers of Baden.
+For the Heads of the House of Baden until 1918, see the list of monarchs of Baden.